sirimullalab/COVID19DDC/README.md

 # COVID19 Drug Discovery Consortium

-The COVID-19 Drug Discovery Consortium (DDC) is multi-institutional and a multi-disciplinary group of researchers, scholars, and professionals.
-The consortium is on a mission to quickly bring drug molecules to market for the treatment of COVID19.
+The COVID-19 Drug Discovery Consortium (DDC) is an international team of leading computational scientists, medicinal chemists, biochemists, and virologists working to rapidly identify drug-like molecules that inhibit SARS-CoV-19 replication.
+We are leveraging on some of the world’s most advanced supercomputer resources to screen billions of small molecules against all the major non-structural proteins of SARS-CoV-19.
+We will test the tightest binding drug-like molecules for antiviral activity using novel SARS-CoV-19 replication assays performed in high containment facilities.
+Following these assays, the most potent antiviral compounds will transition to IND-enabling GMP manufacturing and GLP safety/toxicity studies in preparation for First-in-Human clinical studies.

 # Super Computing Resources